Asthma & its symptoms

 When you request a prescription, we'll ask you a series of questions as part of our online consultation.
 Your answers will be reviewed to ensure that the medicine and dose we prescribe is safe and suitable for you to take.
-Inhalers are available for either delivery or same-day collection.
+Inhalers are available for delivery or convenient ParcelShop collection.

 Please note we are unable to help you in an emergency.
 If you are short of breath, or require urgent assistance please call 999 or NHS 111.